virtual-labs/exp-arma-process-iitd/experiment/theory.md

 </p>

 <p>
 This represents the portion of the signal power that cannot be explained by the AR model.
 In other words, even after using past samples to estimate the current value, there is still some remaining randomness or error.
-That leftover uncertainty is what the noise variance measures.
+That leftover uncertainty measures error variance.
 </p>

 <h3>Power Spectral Density (PSD)</h3>